 IWRA actively promotes the exchange of knowledge and experiences across countries and regions.
 The critical importance of local-base knowledge and experiences is strongly emphasised in our information exchange activities.
 The belief that sustainability requires interdisciplinary action and international cooperation is a driving force behind the Association.

-IWRA has developed national or geographical chapters in China, India, Japan and Oceania to further implement its mission and focus its activities.
+IWRA has developed national or geographical chapters in China, India, Japan, Latin America & Caribbean, Oceania, and Mongolia to further implement its mission and focus its activities.
 These chapters allow for extensive regional networking among IWRA members.

 The India Chapter of IWRA publishes a technical journal, on a half yearly basis (January–June and July-December).
 The journal aims to provide a snapshot of the latest research and advances in the field of water resources.
 It addresses what is new, significant and practicable both on print and online versions.
 Being peer-reviewed, the journal publishes original research reports, review papers and communications screened by national and international researchers who are experts in their respective fields.
 The original manuscripts that enhance the level of research and contribute new developments to the water resources sector are encouraged.
 The manuscripts must be unpublished and should not have been submitted for publication elsewhere.
 There are no Publication Charges.